Influencer marketing: 10 tips for successful influencer marketing

 • Hoch

-Influencer marketing is one of those few terms where the name means exactly what it says.
-In the case of influencer marketing, that means a company works with people who have influence and are thus able to help market products and services.
-Influencer marketing seeks to identify the most important and influential people in your industry or niche.
-These are then approached directly with the goal of helping you promote your products.
+Influencer marketing is one of those rare terms where the name literally means what it describes.
+In the case of influencer marketing, it means that a company works with people who have influence and are therefore able to help market products and services.
+Influencer marketing aims to identify the most important and influential people in your industry or niche.
+These individuals are then approached directly with the goal of having them help you market your products.

-An influencer is someone who has an impact on other people’s purchasing decisions or can influence and change those decisions.
-An influencer can do this because they have authority.
-Moreover, they also possess extensive expertise and often hold a special role with their audience.
-Often there is a particular relationship with them.
-It usually refers to someone who has a large number of followers in their niche with whom they actively engage.
-How many followers an influencer has, or should have, depends, among other things, on the industry or niche.
+An influencer is someone who has an impact on other people’s purchase decisions or is able to influence and change those decisions.
+An influencer can do this because they possess authority.
+In addition, they have extensive expertise and often hold a special position within their target audience.
+In many cases, there is also a special relationship with that audience.
+Typically, an influencer is someone who has a large number of followers in their niche and actively engages with them.
+How many followers an influencer has—or should have—depends, among other things, on the industry or niche.

-Influencer marketing emerged from celebrity marketing.
-Known and famous personalities have been endorsing products for many years.
-Think of Michael Schumacher, Boris Becker or Steffi Graf and their appearances in TV commercials or on the radio.
-Participation in such campaigns is naturally associated with a hefty fee for the celebrity.
-Online celebrity marketing is still comparable to influencer marketing today, but modern influencer marketing is much more than a star appearing on TV or radio without actually having a real base of followers.
+Influencer marketing originated from celebrity marketing.
+Well-known and famous personalities have been endorsing products for many years.
+Think of Michael Schumacher, Boris Becker, or Steffi Graf appearing in TV commercials or on the radio.
+Participating in such campaigns naturally involves a substantial fee for the celebrity.
+Online celebrity marketing is still comparable to influencer marketing today, but modern influencer marketing is much more than a star appearing on television or radio without having a real base of followers.

 SodaStream produces a home-use sparkling water maker.
-Until recently, the target audience was mainly families.
-However, once sales data showed that the product was especially popular among people without children, the company launched its “Join a Revolution” influencer campaign.
+Until recently, the target audience was primarily families.
+However, after sales data showed that the product is especially popular among people without children, the company launched its “Join a Revolution” influencer campaign.
 The campaign uses a scene from Game of Thrones and “The Mountain,” a character from the series played by Hafþór Júlíus Björnsson.

-The respective influencers have built a reputation.
+Each influencer has built up a reputation.
 They are considered experts in their niche or industry.
-Many even run their own blog on the subject and often have their own YouTube channel where they have created videos.
-In any case, most influencers are active on social media.
-They maintain popular accounts, comment, discuss and give advice.
+Many even run their own blog on the respective topic, and it is not uncommon for influencers to have a YouTube channel and create their own videos.
+In any case, most influencers are active on social networks.
+They maintain well-known accounts, comment, discuss, and give advice.
 All influencers spend a lot of time building an extensive network with a cultivated audience around their topic.

-If the influencers are able to understand how your product or service can help their own followers, they may be willing to collaborate with you.
-In that case, they make their good reputation, their name, as well as their experience and audience available to you.
-They also help promote your project to the influencer’s followers and thus make it known.
-However, there is a catch: influencer marketing only works if you intend to develop and bring a high-quality product to market.
-If your product is poor, vague or inferior to comparable products from competitors, the influencers will not be willing to support your project.
-And even if they did, success would be lacking.
+If influencers are able to see how your product or service can help their own followers, they may be willing to collaborate with you.
+In this case, they provide you with their good reputation, their name, as well as their experience and audience.
+They also help you market your project to the influencer’s followers and increase its visibility.
+However, there is a catch: influencer marketing only works if you develop and launch a high-quality product.
+If your product is poor, vague, or inferior to comparable products from competitors, influencers will not be willing to support your project.
+And even if they do, success would not be achieved.

-When was the last time you consciously looked at a banner or ad online?
+When was the last time you consciously looked at a banner or an ad online?
 You probably can’t remember.
 Most people today don’t even notice such ads and banners.
-Those who do notice them usually feel interrupted, install an ad blocker, and thus prevent ads from being displayed altogether.
-Maybe you also tried social media successfully.
+Those who do notice them are usually annoyed, install an ad blocker, and prevent ads from being displayed at all.
+Perhaps you have also tried social media.
 That has potential, as many people today spend a significant amount of time browsing various social media profiles.
-However, there is a big problem here: who sees your status updates and publications on social networks?
+However, there is a major problem: who actually sees your posts and publications on social networks?
 Unless you have a huge network of fans with many contacts, the reach of such campaigns is limited.

-It’s further complicated by the fact that social media doesn’t make it as easy for you as it did a few years ago.
-Companies like Facebook and Co also want to earn from their product and want you to place paid ads on the platforms.
-Accordingly, it is difficult to succeed with free organic posts.
-The latest changes on Facebook make this clear: the news feed now favors updates from friends and family.
-Fan pages and business pages have been deprioritized and now have only limited reach.
+To make matters worse, social media platforms no longer make it as easy as they did a few years ago.
+Companies like Facebook want to profit from their products and encourage you to run paid advertising on their platforms.
+As a result, it is difficult to succeed with free organic posts.
+The latest changes on Facebook make this clear: the News Feed now prioritizes updates from friends and family.
+Fan pages and business pages have dropped in priority and now have only limited reach.

 Most people have a few hundred friends on social networks.
-However, this reach is very broad.
-Friends and family make up an important part, but so do colleagues, classmates, acquaintances, etc. Some people are friends with actors, with people who share the same interests, or just because they know someone who is friends with that person.
+However, the reach is very broad.
+Friends and family make up an important part, but also colleagues, classmates, acquaintances, and so on.
+Some people are friends with actors, others with people who simply share the same interests, or just because they know someone who is friends with that person.
 Facebook in particular suggests people who are friends of your friends.
 From a marketing perspective, this is impractical.
-You virtually have no fixed target group or clear clue as to who it actually is.
-Influencers are different: they have a carefully cultivated circle of people with the same interests.
-This base can be large, in many cases even huge.
-So you know exactly what you are getting.
+You essentially have no fixed target audience or clear idea of who you are actually reaching.
+Influencers are different: they have a carefully cultivated circle of friends with the same interests.
+This base can be large, and in many cases, even huge.
+With influencers, you know exactly what you are getting.

-Influencer marketing is highly efficient.
-Sony created the first zoom on Instagram (#InstazoomZ5) to show users how awesome the smartphone’s camera is.
-They took a high-resolution, high-zoom photo with the Z5 and divided it into many hundreds of smaller shots on five layers.
-Then the company created more than 100 Instagram accounts that were connected via tags.
-In this way, it was possible to zoom in on every area of the photo and find more than 50 surprises.
-Finally, Sony used 30 influencers to spread the photos as part of a contest.
+Influencer marketing is highly effective.
+Sony created the first Zoom on Instagram (#InstazoomZ5) to show users how impressive the smartphone’s camera is.
+They took a high-resolution photo with the Z5 using a high zoom and divided it into hundreds of smaller shots across five layers.
+The company then created more than 100 Instagram accounts that were connected through tags.
+This made it possible to zoom in on each area of the photo and discover more than 50 surprises.
+Finally, Sony used 30 influencers to share the photos as part of a contest.
 The goal: to find the secret code.

-Imagine how many interesting and relevant people you can reach with a single influencer – compared to other, more random marketing methods!
-Some companies are so successful in creating an online identity that they themselves become influencers.
-Red Bull, for example, has taken social media success to the extreme.
-For most companies, of course, that is an unattainable dream.
+Imagine how many interesting and relevant people you can reach with a single influencer—compared to other, more random marketing methods!
+Some companies are so successful at creating an online identity that they become influencers themselves.
+Red Bull, for example, has taken success with social networks to the extreme.
+For most companies, however, this remains an unattainable dream.

-Usually, it is much easier to find influencers and work with their audience than it is to build a comparable audience yourself and stay actively engaged with it.
+It is usually much easier to find influencers and work with their audience than to create a comparable audience yourself and actively engage with it.
 Influencer marketing differs from traditional advertising.
-One of the most important differences lies in the type of relationship you need to build with an influencer.
-Many companies – especially large corporate enterprises – traditionally try to maintain a lot of control and influence over their brand and marketing.
-This approach is only partially sensible in influencer marketing.
+One of the main differences lies in the type of relationship you need to build with an influencer.
+Many companies—especially large corporations—traditionally try to maintain a lot of control and influence over their brand and marketing.
+This approach is only partially effective in influencer marketing.

-Influencers already have prestige and relationships before you even came into play.
-Even if you distribute a relatively successful and well-known brand, you cannot expect to have great control over your influencers.
-Maybe you pay them well, but they are not your employees!
-The followers want to hear what the influencer has to say – not the message your company wants to convey.
-They are not waiting for your opportunity!
-This is precisely where the biggest difference lies between traditional outbound marketing and new inbound marketing.
-Inbound marketing – which includes influencer marketing – brings customers to you.
-You cannot set conditions as you used to.
-Companies that try to exert significant control over their influencers only achieve disappointing results with this form of PR work.
+Influencers already have prestige and established relationships before your company even comes into play.
+Even if you have a relatively successful and well-known brand, you cannot expect to have full control over your influencers.
+You may pay them well, but they are not your employees!
+Followers want to hear what the influencer has to say—not the message your company wants to convey.
+They are not looking for your opportunity!
+This is precisely the biggest difference between traditional outbound marketing and the new inbound marketing.
+In inbound marketing—including influencer marketing—customers come to you.
+You cannot set conditions as was traditionally done.
+Companies that try to exert too much control over their influencers typically achieve disappointing results with this form of PR.

 The key to successful influencer marketing is trust.
-And here is the reality: consumers trust influencers more than they trust you or your brand!
+And the reality is that consumers trust influencers—more than they trust you or your brand!
 Successful influencer marketing creates a win-win situation for you and everyone involved.

 influencer-marketing-anleitung

-Dunkin’ Donuts and the agency Trilia wanted to create awareness for National Donut Day.
-They entered into a partnership with digital network and entertainment studio Collab.
+Dunkin’ Donuts and the agency Trilia wanted to raise awareness for National Donut Day.
+To achieve this, they partnered with the digital network and entertainment studio Collab.
 The goal: a national Snapchat campaign showcasing visually appealing content.
-Dunkin’ Donuts simultaneously introduced a special offer for this day.
-Collab selected lifestyle creators who spread the content and special offer via Snapchat.
-For the project, they chose eight successful influencers to share teaser content and the special offer.
-In this way, the campaign reached more than three million people – a huge success!
+At the same time, Dunkin’ Donuts introduced a special offer for that day.
+Collab selected lifestyle creators to share both the content and the special offer on Snapchat.
+For the project, they chose eight successful influencers to distribute teaser content as well as the special offer.
+In this way, the campaign reached more than three million people—a huge success!

-There is no reason – and it makes little sense – to choose influencer marketing just because someone told you it is currently trending or very successful.
-You must pursue a goal and purpose with your campaign!
-This is probably no different from other areas of the company.
-Ask those responsible in any successful business about the recipe for success, and they will tell you that goals played an important, even decisive role.
-We will examine this topic more closely in chapter two.
-For an influencer marketing campaign to be successful, you need high-quality content of excellent quality.
-A simple 500-word blog post written just to meet SEO criteria is very unlikely to catch an influencer’s interest.
+There is no reason—and it is quite pointless—to choose influencer marketing just because someone told you it is currently trendy or very successful.
+You need to pursue a goal and purpose with your campaign!
+This is probably no different from other areas of a business.
+Ask the people responsible for any successful business about their recipe for success, and they will tell you that goals played an important, even decisive role.
+We will look at this topic in more detail in Chapter Two.

 For people to notice your content, it must meet the following requirements:

-• It must call to action and be interactive
+• It must encourage action and be interactive.

-You must offer your reader real added value.
-Here are some content examples you can use:
+Here are some examples of content you can use:

 • Expert reports and opinions